BND Hamburger Icon

 How do you optimize accounts receivable?

-Managing accounts receivable requires you to stay on top of when you bill clients and when you get paid.
-The aim is for you to get paid as quickly as possible, which means promptly sending customers invoices, following up on unpaid bills, and offering discounts to customers who pay early.
-If possible, make sure your customers are paying you on a 10-day cycle, Brolin said.
-It’s also important to keep emotions out of the mix when collecting from customers who have defaulted.
+Managing accounts receivable requires you to stay on top of when your business bills clients and when you get paid.
+“On accounts receivable, it’s important that you get paid fast,” which means promptly sending customers invoices, following up on unpaid bills and offering discounts to customers who pay early, Richmond said.
+If possible, make sure your customers are paying you on a 10-day cycle, Brolin noted.

+It’s crucial to keep a level head when you’re collecting from customers who have defaulted.
 “You have to keep accounts receivable unemotional,” Brolin said.
 “You can’t get wrapped up in their dismay.”

 Key TakeawayKey takeaway